 Gently tap and swish the color onto your blythe’s face in the desired area.
 Don’t rub the color in, you will pack the pastel into the matte surface and create a shine.
 Try layering different colors for different effects.

 Blow off any excess powder left on her face.
-If you end up with smudges around her eye socket or fingerprints on her face, gently sand them off with your extra-fine sanding sponge that you used to matte her.
+If you end up with smudges around her eye socket or fingerprints on her face, gently sand them off with your extra-fine sanding sponge or magic eraser that you used to matte her.

 - To remove pastel makeup, gently sand her face with your extra-fine sponge and blow the dust away.
 Do not get the pastels wet.